Sevenoaks railway station: History

 The two lines to Sevenoaks were electrified in January 1935.
-When the station was reconstructed in the 1970s a new ticket office was built replacing the old wooden S.E.R. building.
+When the station was reconstructed in the 1970s, a new ticket office was built replacing the old wooden South Eastern Railway building.
 The largest version of the Southern Region D70 type glass box station, this reconstruction was designed by regional architect Nigel Wikeley.
-Two additional side platforms were also abolished.
+Two additional side platforms were also demolished.

 Sevenoaks is part of the rail franchise which, post-privatisation, was served by Connex South Eastern.
-Subsequent to their 'sacking' in 2003 due to poor financial management (although their train operating performance had been very poor), services were operated by South Eastern Trains, a wholly owned subsidiary of the Strategic Rail Authority.
+Subsequent to their franchise termination in 2003, due to poor financial management, services were operated by South Eastern Trains, a wholly owned subsidiary of the Strategic Rail Authority.
 On 1 April 2006, Southeastern, owned by Govia, took over management of the station as part of the new Integrated Kent Franchise.

 Accidents

+There have been two accidents at the station: